Condition Analysis

 3

-- Dolerite is extremely slippery when damp — even a thin moisture film can cause sudden, unexpected slips on what appears to be dry rock.
+- Dolerite is extremely slippery when wet — even a thin moisture film drastically reduces friction; do not underestimate the slip hazard.

 Reasoning